-PAULO FAUSTINI is founder and artistic director of UMBRIAN SERENADES, a unique choral and cultural summer program for both amateur and professional ensemble singers alike, based in Umbria, Italy, from 2006 through 2016, and presently in the Castilla & León region of Spain.
+PAULO FAUSTINI is founder and artistic director of UMBRIAN SERENADES, a unique choral and cultural summer program for both amateur and professional ensemble singers alike, based in Umbria, Italy, from 2006 through 2016, and currently in the Castile & León region of Spain.
 His program has taken many singers to perform in many awe-inspiring Italian cathedrals, churches and museums, such as the Duomo and UNESCO World Heritage Site of San Salvatore in SPOLETO, the Basilica of St. Francis in ASSISI, the cathedral in ORVIETO, and other churches in both Umbria and Tuscany regions of Italy, as well as in the Castile & León region of Spain.

 Guest Conductor, DAVID HAYES is a conductor with an unusually broad range of repertory, spanning the symphonic, oratorio/choral and operatic genres.
 His role as Music Director of NYCHORAL (New York Choral Society) complements his other roles as Music Director of the Mannes Orchestra and Staff Conductor of the Curtis Symphony Orchestra.
 The 2017-2018 season marks Mr. Hayes’ sixth season as NYCHORAL Music Director, and third season as guest conductor of UMBRIAN SERENADES.

 DAVID has served on the conducting staff of The Philadelphia Orchestra from 2001-2011.
 In May 2015, he completed twenty-three years as Music Director of the critically acclaimed professional vocal ensemble The Philadelphia Singers, which was the resident chorus of The Philadelphia Orchestra from 2000-2011.
 He served as Interim Director of Orchestras for Temple University during the 2014-15 season.
 DAVID has also served as a cover conductor for the New York Philharmonic as well as for Sir Andre Previn on the Curtis Symphony Orchestra’s 1999 European Tour with Anne-Sophie Mutter.